 The College is located 25 miles west of Chicago and is near two national laboratories.
 For more information, please visit www.wheaton.edu/physics.
 Wheaton College is an evangelical Christian liberal arts college whose faculty and staff affirm a Statement of Faith and adhere to lifestyle expectations.
 The College complies with federal and state guidelines of nondiscrimination in employment.
-Women and minority applicants are strongly encouraged to apply.
-A letter of interest and a CV should be sent to Dr. Darren Craig, Chair of Physics, 501 College Ave., Wheaton, IL 60187 or emailed to email@example.com.
-Review of applications will begin immediately and continue until the position is filled.
+Women and minority applicants are encouraged to apply.
+Review of applications will begin Dec.
+1 and continue until the position is filled.
 A fact sheet with more detailed information about the 3-2 program is available upon request.